jacebenson/cedar/docs/docs/environment-variables.md

 REDWOOD_ENV_EDITOR=vscode
 ```

-Redwood comes with a `FatalErrorPage` that displays helpful information—like the stack trace and the request—when something breaks.
+Cedar comes with a `FatalErrorPage` that displays helpful information—like the stack trace and the request—when something breaks.

 > `FatalErrorPage` isn't bundled when deploying to production